DAF NV: History

 DAF BV was formed on 6 April 1987, when the Dutch DAF Trucks company merged with the Leyland Trucks division of the British Rover Group, which included the van making business of Freight Rover.
 The new company was jointly owned by DAF Beheer (60%) and Rover Group (40%).

 In June 1989, DAF was floated on the Amsterdam and London Stock Exchanges, and renamed DAF NV with DAF Beheer and the Rover Group (now owned by British Aerospace) reducing their shareholdings to 22% and 16% respectively.
 DAF NV's products were sold under the Leyland DAF banner in the United Kingdom, and as DAF elsewhere.

-It manufactured trucks at its plants in Eindhoven and Leyland, and vans at its plant in Birmingham in England.
+It manufactured trucks at its plants in Eindhoven and Leyland, and vans at its plant in Washwood Heath (Birmingham).
 In February 1993, DAF NV was placed in receivership, after a downturn in sales and an inability to refinance, with the business sold in three management buyouts: